jnamika/pyfunctor/README.md

 The 'Functor' class packs a value into a context.
 The pipeline operator '>>' composes functions, but it is not calculated until 'run' function is applied to the Functor object.

-Furthermore, Functor object will work together with the 'with' statement.
+Furthermore, 'Functor' instance will work together with the 'with' statement.
-The object is only once evaluated after the with-block is done.
+The instance is only once evaluated after the with-block is done.

     >>> with Functor(range(10)) as box:
     ...     @c_(map)